 - Human Service Experience (HSE) Track: Applicants who have a minimum of two years of supervised human services experience may apply to be considered for the Human Service Experience (HSE) track.
 This option can be completed in 9 semesters and consists of 65 credits and a single 1,000-hour field internship.

 Students fulfill all the requirements for the MSW degree by taking courses online which are delivered asynchronously and via Live Classroom, and enrolling in field internship(s).
 This part-time online program can be completed in 6–9 consecutive semesters depending on the track.
 Courses are taken sequentially, each lasting for seven weeks.
 The first year of study consists of coursework.
 Although classes are held online, field internships occur during the week.
 Field internships are available within the students’ communities.

 Boston University confers the degree of Master of Social Work on candidates recommended by the faculty of the School of Social Work and approved by the President and Trustees of the University.
 The faculty’s recommendation is based on the candidate’s development of the knowledge, skills, and attitudes essential for social work practice and on the student’s commitment to the values and the ethical base of the social work profession.

 A degree candidate must complete 65 semester credits (or 40–43 credits if Advanced Standing) as indicated below.
 For students not continuously enrolled, all degree requirements must be completed within six years of initial enrollment.

-Students must complete 14 semester credits in field education (480 hours in the first placement and 720 hours in the second placement).
-Online Program students enrolled in the Human Services Experience track complete a single, 1,000-hours field internship (12 credits) and a 2-credit Field Education capstone project.
+Traditional Track students must complete 14 semester credits in field education (480 hours in the first placement and 720 hours in the second placement).
+Students enrolled in the Human Services Experience track complete a single, 1,000-hour field internship (12 credits) and a 2-credit Field Education capstone project.
 Advanced Standing students complete a single, 1,000-hour (10 credits) field internship.